Strategy Intent

 These are common situations where traders move from reading this guide into live planning, chain analysis, or the full terminal.

-You want to compare a strangle against a straddle or condor before choosing one.
+You expect significant movement in Nifty or BankNifty but want to compare a strangle against a straddle before choosing a structure.

 QuantFlo Interface